Revenue Streams for Off-Leash Dog Bars: How the Multi-Stream Model Works

 Day pass pricing considerations:

-• Time limits: Some facilities offer half-day vs. full-day pricing options
+• Time-based options like half-day vs. full-day pricing

-• Repeat visitor tracking: Systems to identify frequent day pass users for membership outreach
+• Repeat visitor tracking systems that identify frequent day pass users for membership outreach

-• Group discounts: Special rates for organized dog groups or training classes
+• Group rates for organized dog groups or training classes

 Premium Membership Tiers